 In the artwork Sju omvävnader (Seven Re-weaves), which is part of the exhibition Samla & visa, Matilda Kenttä starts off by taking apart rag rugs collected from Kiruna's locals and, with the help of her loom, she puts them together into new stories, in a series of large-scale textile works.

-The artwork is created publicly in Kiruna’s city centre during March, April and May (dates and time will be announced shortly) and will be shown in its completed state at Konstmuseet i Norr, when the museum re-opens physically.
+The artwork was created publicly in Kiruna’s city centre during March, April and May 2021 and is now shown in its completed state at Konstmuseet i Norr.

 You can follow the project in our digital channels.